shankarfierce/MSDS-498/README.md

 ## Configuiring the Cloud9 IDE service in AWS
 1.Create a Cloud9 IDE environment for deploying AWS Lambda function and application.

-<addr>Walk through the steps of creating an environment with default steps with Python runtime
+  a.
+Walk through the steps of creating an environment with default steps with Python runtime